 - The right to have the facility safeguard clinical record information against loss, destruction, or unauthorized use

-Who Might be Liable for Nursing Home Mistreatment?
+Who is Liable For Nursing Home Mistreatment?

-Nursing home abuse can occur in numerous ways and stem from negligent, reckless or intentional misconduct by employees of a nursing home, including nurses, aides, doctors and administrators.
+Nursing home abuse can occur in numerous ways and stem from negligent, reckless, or intentional misconduct by employees of a nursing home, including nurses, aides, doctors, and administrators.
 Since employers in New York may be held “vicariously liable” for employee misconduct, it is prudent to name facility operators as defendants in these suits—even when only a single staff member abused or neglected a resident.
 Doing so can ensure the plaintiff receives the maximum compensation possible.